Jakob-Tvalfager/ApneaTraining/README.md

 ## Overview

 This project provides a command-line tool to train CO2 tolerance, helping users breathe more steadily to reduce sleep apnea symptoms.
-It includes two training modes:
+It includes three training modes:

-- **Type A**: Fixed breath-hold duration with decreasing rest periods.
-- **Type B**: Increasing breath-hold durations with fixed rest periods.
+### Training Modes
+1. Type A - Fixed Breath Hold, Decreasing Rest.
+Short session.
+2. Type B - Increasing Breath Hold, Fixed Rest.
+Short session.
+3. Type C - Fixed Breath Hold, Fixed Rest, Infinite Loop.
+Also known as tidal breathing.
+Can be as long as you want it.

-The program measures a "Relaxed Pause" (breath-hold time after exhale) and saves it to `relaxedPauseData.txt` for progress tracking.
+The program measures a "Relaxed Pause" (breath-hold time after exhale) and saves it to `relaxedPauseData.txt` for progress tracking

 ## Screenshots